axeluhl/sailing-analytics/wiki/amazon-ec2.md

 ## Creating a new application instance

-Find detailed instructions on how to create a new instance here wiki/amazon-ec2-create-new-app-instance.
+Find detailed instructions on how to create a new instance here: [[wiki/amazon-ec2-create-new-app-instance]].

 ## Glossary